oracle/nosql-python-sdk/docs/tables.rst

     pstatement.set_variable('$name', 'Taylor')
     qrequest = QueryRequest().set_prepared_statement(pstatement)
     qiresult = handle.query_iterable(qrequest)
-    # loop on results as they arrive
+    # loop on all the results
     for row in qiresult:
         # do something with the result row
         print(row)